Site icon Circuit Ideas for You

 Simple Induction Heater Circuit

-This article shows you how to build a circuit that uses magnetism to heat up iron objects.
+This article explains how to construct a circuit that heats iron items using magnetism.

-WARNING: Building circuits with high voltage and currents can be dangerous.
+WARNING: Creating circuits with high currents and voltages can prove harmful.

 What is a Induction Heater Circuit: